 Authors & Writing: Dave Baker

-Join Dave Baker for a workshop at 1:30 p.m. on Monday, July 31 as part of Lakeside’s Authors & Writing Series.
-This workshop, titled “Whale Fall” and other Ohio Poems, will be held in the Fountain Inn Aigler Room.
+Join Dave Baker for a workshop at 1:30 p.m.
+Monday, July 31 as part of Lakeside’s Authors & Writing Series.
+This workshop, titled “‘Whale Fall’ and other Ohio Poems,” will be held in the Fountain Inn Aigler Room.

-This presentation is specifically for the Lakeside Community with a poetry reading from the authors works with discussion about the landscape, families, villages in the Buckeye State where he has lived and worked since 1983.
+This presentation includes a poetry reading from the author’s works with a discussion about the landscape, families and villages in the Buckeye State where he has lived and worked since 1983.

-Davis is a nature/ecological poet who will discuss the status of the local and global environment and the interconnection of these.
-He will give a reading from selected poems, including one poem, “Benton’s Clouds,” which he wrote about a storm he witnessed while at Lakeside.
+Baker is a nature/ecological poet who will discuss the status of the local and global environment and the interconnection of these.
+He will give a reading from selected poems, including one poem, “Benton’s Clouds,” in which he wrote about a storm he witnessed while at Lakeside.